Yup. That's the Number One objection.

 Aren't you tired of the game?

-You know, the game that most of us have been playing, all our lives.
-The one where we try to find a "balancing point" between "progress" and "electability."
+You know, the game we play, where we try to find a "balancing point" between "progress" and "electability."
 Not too much of one or the other.
-We want to persuade others to embrace progress, to make the world better - but if we say "too much" of it, then we'll alienate the audience.
-So we try to find this "sweet spot", to fit the most progress into our message without going over the line at which the audience would shut down from incredulity.
+If we say "too much", then we'll alienate the audience.
+So we try to find this "sweet spot", to fit the most progress into our message without going over the line at which the audience would shut down.

 It's like Blackjack.
 You try to get as close to 21 as you can, but not over.